 jovelle tamayo

-In addition to my work as a visual journalist, I teach visual storytelling and journalism to undergraduate college students at the University of Washington, and to youth with Reel Grrls, Coyote Central, Northwest Film Forum, Seattle International Film Festival, The Everyday Projects and Rain City Rock Camp.
-I've also worked as a contract photo and multimedia editor for Sundance Institute, Leafly News, The Marshall Project, ESPN’s The Undefeated, the Smithsonian Institution, and the National Audubon Society/Audubon Magazine.
+I am also a photo/video journalist and have been published internationally, in outlets like The Guardian UK/US, The New York Times, The Washington Post, TIME magazine, California Sunday Magazine and High Country News.
+In addition to my work as a visual journalist, I'm a media educator for undergraduate college students at the University of Washington, and youth with Reel Grrls, Coyote Central, Northwest Film Forum, Seattle International Film Festival, The Everyday Projects and Rain City Rock Camp.
+I've also worked as a contract visuals editor for Sundance Institute, Leafly News, The Marshall Project, ESPN’s The Undefeated, the Smithsonian Institution, and the National Audubon Society/Audubon Magazine.

 I am an FAA Part-107 licensed drone pilot and received hostile environment and emergency first aid training through IWMF.
 Contact me to ask about additional safety and professional certifications.